 - Growth of your campus ecosystem: A facilitated process of planning and implementing change will help you produce concrete results.

 - Increase in student exposure and engagement: In the first three years of Pathways, 21% more students were exposed to educational innovations and 9% more were engaged in educational innovations.

 - Institutionalization of I&E: Pathways teams influence the strategic goals of their colleges, departments and institutions.

 - Join a community of practice: You’ll gain access to a motivated and committed community of peers from other schools engaged in this work.
 You’ll receive guidance from advisors who have implemented significant change on their own campuses.

-Here are the 50 Pathways charter member schools.
-Click the pins to read about their top achievements so far.
+Here are the Pathways to Innovation charter member schools from the last cohort.
+Click the pins to read about their top achievements.